 - T-shirts identifying students as WUGAs.

-- Breakfast the morning of first-year move in day.
+- Breakfast and lunch provided on move in day.

 - Leadership development and valuable experience for those interested in working in sustainability-related fields.